zbraiterman/salesforce-programmable-wallets/README.md

 4. In Salesforce Programmable Wallet Setup, Start the Configuration Process
 5. Create an API Key on the [API & Client Keys of the Circle Console](https://console.circle.com/api-keys)
 6. Register the Cypher Text on the [Circle Console Entity Secret Page](https://console.circle.com/wallets/dev/configurator/entity-secret)
-7. Follow the Step by Step Createion Process to generate the Wallets (above)
+7. Follow the Step by Step Creation Process to generate the Wallets (above)

 Note: There is no supported way to copy the Cypher Text except via the NodeJS or Python SDKs.
 Therefore you must copy and paste it into the console.